sacredheartsc/freebsd-scripts/README.md

 - Each jail/VM gets its own ZFS dataset, with two child datasets: `os` and `data`.

 - The `os` dataset contains the operating system.
-The `data` dataset is used to store persisent application data.
-This allows you to to wipe and reprovision the OS disk easily.
+The `data` dataset is used to store persistent application data.
+This allows you to wipe and reprovision the OS disk easily.

 - For jails, the `data` dataset is delegated to the jail and managed from within the